-Note: specify units (preferably 'millimetres') Branch line storage Record if the branch lines are coiled up and packed into baskets (BSK), or layered out in tubs (TBS), or coiled up onto reels (RLS).
-MITIGATION DI EVICES DMDs used Record depredation mitigation device/s DMDs used by the vessel (if any) (Table 38).
-TORI LINE DETAILS If the vessel was equipped with a tori line provide tori line details below.
+DMDs used Record depredation mitigation device/s DMDs used by the vessel (if any) (Table 38). - TORI LINE DETAILS If the vessel was equipped with a tori line provide tori line details below.
 If no present on-board fill in NA for not applicable. tori line was Tori line length Record the total length of the tori line (not including streamers).
 Note: specify units (preferably metres) MR Streamer type Indicate the type of streamers which are used with the tori line (e.g. paired or single) MR Streamer line length Record length of individual streamer lines (minimum and maximum where lengths vary).
 Record only one length if they do not vary.
-Note: specify units (preferably metres) MR No. streamers per line Record the number of streamers that are attached to a single tori line MR Distance between streamers Record the distance between streamers.
+Note: specify units (preferably metres) MR No. streamers Record the number of streamers that are attached to a single tori line MR Distance between streamers Record the distance between streamers.
 Note: specify units (preferably metres) Attached height Record the height hat the tori line is attached above the water level.
 Note: specify units (preferably metres) MR Streamers reach surface Indicate Yes if the streamers are long enough to touch the surface of the water in calm conditions and No if they are not.
-Towed objects Record the total number and type of towed objects used to maintain tori line tension and achieve aerial extent when deployed.
+I Towed objects Record the total number and type of towed objects used to maintain tori line tension and achieve aerial extent when deployed.
 Diagram Sketch/complete a diagram containing Tori line key features (e.g. Fig. 1 of IOTC Resolution 12/06).

-Fishing event8
+Fishing event9

 Data field name Data field description Reporting Set number Record set number.
 This should be a four digit numerical code beginning 0001.
 Set numbers should be consecutive from the start of the first line set to the last line set of the observed trip.
 A unique number is to be allocated to each individual set.
-MR SETTING OPERATIONS S
+MR SETTING OPERATIONS Start setting date and time Record the date and the time the first dhan buoy and / or radio buoy is deployed to start the setting of the line.
+Note: specify units (preferably hh:mm and YYYY/MM/DD).
+MR Start setting position Record the position in latitude and longitude for the start of the setting operation Note: latitude and longitude to be recorded mentioning if collected South or North of the equator and specifying units (preferably ±(d)dd.dddd2).
+MR

-8 Information required for every set/operation.
+9 Information required for every set/operation.